sebalp100/rent-a-car/README.md

-This is a [Next.js](https://nextjs.org/) project that allows users to rent different models of cars.
+This is a [Next.js](https://nextjs.org/) project that allows users to rent different models of cars, using Rapid API to fetch the data.

 ## Getting Started